Skip to main content

 Create Data Jurisdiction for Shadow IT

-Perform the following steps to create Data Jurisdiction for Shadow IT to associate it with tags:
+Perform the following steps to create a Data Jurisdiction for Shadow IT to associate it with tags:

 1. Go to Settings > User Management > Data Jurisdiction